Redwood Parks Conservancy (RPC) is an official nonprofit partner (or “cooperating association”) of the

 When you donate or shop with us online or at our park stores, you contribute directly to stewardship of our ancient redwood forests.

 On January 1, 2011, a merger of North Coast Redwoods Interpretive Association, established in 1976, and Redwood Park Association, established in 1985, became effective to create Redwood Parks Association.
 These two nonprofit associations were formed as cooperative associations with state and federal partners who manage public lands on California’s far-north coast.
 The two cooperating associations concentrated on book sales in park visitor centers.

 In March 2016, the Board of Directors met and changed the organization name from Redwood Parks Association to Redwood Parks Conservancy (RPC).
 The name change better explains the expanding possibilities to support our public lands through grants, fund raising activities, events and becoming a partner in recreation and resource restoration.
 RPC will continue its mission of supporting our partners in ways we have traditionally - by funding interpretive positions, programs, educational material, by providing visitor center services, educational programs, and sales of a wide variety of interpretive and educational gifts.
-We are present in visitor centers throughout our partnership lands, including Smith River National Recreation Area, Tolowa Dunes State Park, Jedediah Smith Redwoods State Park, Crescent City’s National Park Service Information Center, Del Norte Coast Redwoods State Park, Prairie Creek Redwoods State Park, Kuchel Visitor Center south of Orick, Patrick’s Point State Park, Humboldt Lagoons State Park, Fort Humboldt State Historic Park, and Headwaters Forest Reserve.
+We provide much-needed support throughout our partnership lands, including Smith River National Recreation Area, Tolowa Dunes State Park, Jedediah Smith Redwoods State Park, Crescent City’s National Park Service Information Center, Del Norte Coast Redwoods State Park, Prairie Creek Redwoods State Park, Kuchel Visitor Center, Sue-Meg State Park, Humboldt Lagoons State Park, and Fort Humboldt State Historic Park.